infinity.pop3¶

 Type: boolean

-command handler, you need to set this property to true
+In the onLogin command handler, you need to set this property to true or false depending on whether the provided credentials (username and password) are valid.

 item¶